fernandocortesc/Python/README.md

 I'll be posting my progress, topics and definitions to have a future reference in each topic.

 My goal is to post new files and new definitions along with new excercises and their solutions everyday.

+I'll start from the very basics to framewroks like Django and TKinter